-Navigate to Prohibit Software from the Inventory tab.
-This will list the details of all the software that are already prohibited.
+Navigate to Prohibit Software under the Inventory view.
+This will list the details of all the software that are already prohibited, if configured already.

 Click Add Prohibited Software.
 This will open the Add Prohibited Software dialog listing all the software detected in the managed computers.
 You should have scanned the Windows systems at least once to have the details of the software here.